 - Malpractice at the dentist.

-Making a Medical negligence claim in South Australia
+Beginning a Medical negligence claim in New South Wales

 There are several thresholds that you have to meet in order to prove medical negligence or medical malpractice.

-- The first threshold is that the healthcare provider who owed you a duty of care breached their duty of care through their negligent treatment of you.
-To do this, we must show that the medical providers actions were unreasonable and/or inappropriate.
+- The first threshold is that the healthcare provider who owed you a duty of care breached their duty of care through their treatment of you.
+To do this, we must show that the medical professionals actions were unreasonable and/or inappropriate.

 - Then we must then prove that you have an injury that is worthy of compensation.
-The level of your injury must meet the thresholds imposed by medical negligence law.
+The level of your injury must meet the thresholds imposed by the law.

 The whole process requires extensive collaboration with our medical experts with whom we have developed a very strong relationship over a long period of time.

-What are my next steps to make a medical negligence claim?
+What are my next steps to commence my medical negligence claim?

 It is difficult to know whether you have a medical negligence case or not, especially when you hear different things from people.
 This is where we come in.

-Our experienced medical malpractice lawyers in Adelaide will investigate your case on a “No Win – No Fee” basis.
+Our medical negligence lawyers will investigate your case on a “No Win – No Fee” basis and without any risk taken on your part.
 We will have specific regard to your instructions and the medical records.
-If your case appears to have merit, then we will brief the relevant medical experts to get independent medical reports and evidence.
-If we advise you to commence your case in Court, then again, we will pay the necessary costs in order to prepare your case for that course of action.
-If you do not win your case in Court, then you don’t pay any legal fees.
+If your case appears to have merit, then we will brief the relevant medical experts to get independent medical evidence.
+If we advise you to commence your case in Court, then again, we will pay the necessary costs in order to do further investigation and prepare your case for that course of action.
+If you do not win your case in Court, then you pay our firm nothing.

 Frequently asked questions